 However, just because caffeine has a diuretic effect, doesn't mean that coffee will dehydrate you.
 In order for that to happen, you'd have to drink more than 500mg of caffeine per day.
 That's a whopping 5 cups of coffee.
 This quantity is already beyond the maximum amount of caffeine recommended for daily human consumption which is 400mg.
 Source

-The answer to whether coffee hydrates you or dehydrates you ultimately lies in the amount.
+The answer to whether coffee hydrates you or dehydrates you ultimately lies in the amount of caffeine you're consuming.
 If you drink too much as illustrated above, then coffee can in fact dehydrate you.

 Because coffee is mostly made up of water, some people ask the converse question of “does coffee count as water intake”.
 You may be surprised to learn that coffee drunk in moderate amounts can actually hydrate you just as efficiently as water.
 Source